cisco-ce/roomos.cisco.com/doc/MTR/RoomOSUpgrades.md

 **Note**: While Cisco bundles a tested and verified set of Microsoft applications with every RoomOS release, Cisco cannot offer, nor block, upgrades of individual Microsoft applications if and when they become available.
 Individual Microsoft applications can **always** be updated automatically or manually from Teams Admin Center, regardless of the software provider you have selected in Control Hub.
 This means that if a new Microsoft application is released, like the Microsoft Teams Rooms application, the application will be updated based on your preferences in Teams Admin Center, even though you have selected Cisco as software provider.
 Read more about automatic updates from Teams Admin Center [here](https://learn.microsoft.com/en-us/microsoftteams/devices/remote-update#automatic-updates).

+### Cisco as the software provider

-**With Cisco as the software provider, you can choose from the following channels:**
+With Cisco as the software provider, you can choose from the following channels:

 * **Stable:** Default option.
 The latest Stable release of RoomOS that contains software fixes and new features.
   * Software update typically once a month